ijl/gossamer/README.md

 ## Usage

 Gossamer is a command-line application, called with `gossamer`.
 You create tests you wish to record in a text Gossamerfile.
-For each test, a WebDriver window is opened and you interact with the browser as a normal user, going back to the command line when you wish to take a screenshot and pressing enter.
+For each test, a WebDriver windowis opened and you interact with the browser as a normal user, going back to the command line when you wish to take a screenshot and pressing enter.
 Your screenshots, and a JSON record of your test, is written to a data directory.
 Playback is done by reading this directory, and comparing against 'good' screenshots.
 Gossamer assumes that Selenium Server is already running.

 To start, create a file `Gossamerfile` and specify a name and URL to visit for every test.

     [example]
     url=http://www.example.com